#1 Ranked Children’s Hospital by U.S. News & World Report

-1. The gene that has the CF mutation — the CFTR gene — controls the flow of water and certain salts in and out of the body's cells.
+The gene that has the CF mutation — the CFTR gene — controls the flow of water and certain salts in and out of the body's cells.
 The mutation means that mucus throughout your child’s body becomes thickened.
 The pancreas secretes substances that help digestion.
 In around 90 percent of children with CF, these substances become thick, and cause ducts (passageways between organs) to become blocked, resulting in fewer enzymes.

 In addition to affecting the respiratory and digestive systems, cystic fibrosis can also lead to diabetes.
 This is because problems with the pancreas may become so severe that some of its cells are destroyed, leading to glucose intolerance and insulin-dependent diabetes.